UCSBCarpentry/ucsbcarpentry.github.io/community/carpentries-community.md

 Lead instructors are not expected to teach a whole workshop themselves: through <b>co-instructing</b>, others may teach segments of the lesson and support any discussion initiated by the lead instructor.
 Because workshops depend on live-coding and hands-on demos, <b>helpers</b> are needed to provide immediate help to attendees or to take notes in a collaborative document for those who fall behind.

 Got 5 friends?
 The *DREAM Lab* staff will talk to you about hosting a workshop tailored to your group needs.
-If you're interested in hosting a workshop in your department, we will help you organize it from the variety of curricula available in the Software, Data, and Library Carpentries.
+[Email us](mailto:dreamlab@library.ucsb.edu) and we will help you organize it from the variety of curricula available in the Software, Data, and Library Carpentries.

 ## Becoming a Certified Carpentries Instructor